-Each year Welsh Government carries out an assessment on how we are performing and whether we are meeting the required standards.
+Welsh Government regularly assesses how we are performing and whether we are meeting the required standards.
 During the pandemic the Regulator provided interim judgements to all housing associations in Wales, assessments have been based on risk and financial viability.
-Our interim regulatory judgement rating for 2021 was 'Standard/Standard'.
-This is the top rating achievable and provides assurance to our Board, tenants, leaseholders and other stakeholders that we are achieving the required level of compliance in all areas of governance, services and financial viability.
-The interim judgement can be viewed on our website.
+Our last regulatory judgement rating for 2021 was 'Standard/Standard'.
+This is the top rating achievable and provides assurance to our Board, tenants, leaseholders, and other stakeholders that we are achieving the required level of compliance in all areas of governance, services, and financial viability.
+The judgement can be viewed on our website.